ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Connection Properties can be set on Preconnections
  - Message Properties can be set on Preconnections and Connections
  - The effect of Selection Properties can be queried on Connections and Messages

+Note that Configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
+Connection Properties specified early on may be used as additional input to the selection process.
+Also note that Protocol Specific Properties, see {{property-names}}, should not be used as an input to the selection process.

 ### Transport Property Names {#property-names}